lukewickstead/RandomNotes/Js/Advanced JS.md

 foo("var bar = 42;")''
 ```

-The compiler cannot optimize the lookup when it sees Eval as it cannot work them out until run time.
+The compiler cannot optimise the lookup when it sees Eval as it cannot work them out until run time.

 In strict mode, an eval creates a new scope for the evaluated code in a string to optimize it.
 Never use Eval!?!?!
 The settimeout with a string syntax is the same......
 TODO: find out.
 SetTimeOut with a reference is fine.......